Non-Hispanic whites: Post-American Revolution

-By the time of American Revolution there were about 2.5 million Whites in the colonies.
+By the time of American Revolutionary War, there were about 2.5 million Whites in the colonies.
 The white population was largely of English, Irish, Scots-Irish, Scottish, German, Dutch and French Huguenot descent at the time.
 Between the revolution and the 1820s there was relatively little immigration to the United States.
 Starting after the 1820s large scale migration to the United States began and lasted until the 1920s.
 Many of the newcomers were Catholics of Irish, Italian, and Polish descent which lead to a nativist backlash.
 Some Americans worried about the growing Catholic population and wanted to maintain the United States as an Anglo Saxon Protestant nation.
 Over the course of the 19th century, European mass emigration to the United States and high birthrates grew the white population.

 After the American Revolution, white Americans settled the entire nation west of Appalachian Mountains, ultimately displacing the Natives and populating the entire country by the late 19th century.
 All immigration to the United States declined markedly between the mid-1920s until the 1960s due to a combination of immigration laws, the Great Depression, and World War II.
 Waves of Jewish, Syrian, and Lebanese immigration also occurred around this time.